-2. The spiked roller helps level and homogenize the floor screed.
-As the resin is usually applied with a trowel it is common to get spatula marks, or areas of uneven leveling during application.
+2. The roller helps level and homogenize the floor screed.
+The Epoxy resin coating is usually applied with a trowel.
+It is common to get spatula marks, or areas of uneven leveling during application.
 Applying the roller helps us reach a smooth evenly distributed finish. (as shown in the picture above)

 We also use these tools in cementitous floor screeds, and they ultimately serve a similar purpose.

 Always wear spiked shoes when using such a roller.
 These shoes will enable you to access all areas of the floor.

 These rollers come in various widths.
 Narrow rollers are convenient when working in small rooms with many edges.
 Narrow rollesr tend to have a handle only on one side, thus allowing the roller to go all the way to the wall.
 (Most bubbles occur around edges!)

 Wide rollers are great if you have large surface areas to cover.
 However one of their disadvantages is that such rollers are not suitable if your floor is uneven.